What Is An API?

 An API is basically a set of commands, and functions that allow us to get access to the information of a website or other external service.

 Let’s take the well-known comparison to a waiter – you sit down to eat in a restaurant and choose from the menu, but the kitchen, where your meal is prepared, is in the back- the link that connects you to the kitchen is missing.
 This is where the waiter, or in our case the API, comes into the picture.
-The API basically connects the user’s request – which is you, and the person who produces this request – in a restaurant it’s the kitchen, and on the Internet it’s systems.
+The API basically connects the user’s request – which are you, and the person who produces this request – in a restaurant it’s the kitchen, and on the Internet it’s systems.

 For end users, the API allows for efficiency in both development and testing resources.